946596029/simple-process/myopresys/ProcessPhy/process1/KernelPhy/readme.txt

-git is a dis version contorl system
+git is a distributed version contorl system
 Git is free software
+git has a point HEAD
+gigigigigi